tmobile/magentaA11y/_checklist-web/image.md

 gherkin-mobile:
   - when:  |
-      swipe to focus on an image
+      swipe to browse to an image
 ---

 ## Code examples